 Where do Citi Bikers ride?
 When do they ride?
 How far do they go?
 Which stations are most popular?
 What days of the week are most rides taken on?
-We've heard all of these questions and more from you and now we are happy to provide the data sets to help you discover the answers to these questions and more.
-We invite developers, engineers, statisticians, artists, academics and other members of the interested public to use the data we provide for analysis, development, visualization and whatever else moves you.
+We've heard all of these questions and more from you, and we're happy to provide the data to help you discover the answers to these questions and more.
+We invite developers, engineers, statisticians, artists, academics and other interested members of the public to use the data we provide for analysis, development, visualization and whatever else moves you.

 This data is provided according to the NYCBS Data Use Policy.

 We publish downloadable files of Citi Bike trip data.
 The data includes:

 - Start Time and Date

 - Start Station Name